THE ESSENTIAL VEGETARIAN COURSE (INTENSIVE)

 Vegan sweets & desserts

 We’ve created some decadent vegan desserts that do not compromise on flavour.
-You will learn to make seasonal fruit crumble, coconut vanilla ice cream, meringues, chocolate brownies and frozen coconut cheesecake.
+In this cooking class, expect to make coconut vanilla ice cream, meringues, brownies and frozen coconut cheesecake, amongst other dishes.

 We try to accommodate dietary requirements as best we can and do our best to provide alternatives where possible.
 However, some classes are simply not designed to accommodate special dietary requirements, for example, we can not make entire baking classes gluten free or make croissants without butter.